favonia/cloudflare-ddns/README.markdown

 The values of `IP4_POLICY` and `IP6_POLICY` should be one of the following policies:

 - `cloudflare`\
-  Get the public IP address via [CloudFlare’s debugging interface](https://1.1.1.1/cdn-cgi/trace) and update DNS records accordingly.
+  Get the public IP address by querying `whoami.cloudflare.` against [CloudFlare via DNS-over-HTTPS](https://developers.cloudflare.com/1.1.1.1/dns-over-https) and update DNS records accordingly.
 - `ipify`\
   Get the public IP address via [ipify’s public API](https://www.ipify.org/) and update DNS records accordingly.
 - `local`\